ccammack/ccammack.com/content/posts/create-a-centralized-backup-server-with-freebsd/index.md

 [...]
 {{< /highlight >}}

-#### Test an Ubuntu Backup Over SFTP Using Duplicity
+#### Test an Ubuntu Backup Over SFTP Using Déjà Dup

 Some client backup software supports SFTP logins using user names and passwords.

-For example, to test the default backup program in Ubuntu 20.04, open the application called **Backups**, then select **Storage location** to specify the server and destination folder for the backup files.
+For example, to test the default backup program in Ubuntu 20.04, open the application called **Backups** (Déjà Dup), then select **Storage location** to specify the server and destination folder for the backup files.

 In this example, the **Network Location** of the backup server is *ssh://192.168.1.112* and the destination **Folder** is the absolute path */backup/laptop/duplicity*.